SENATE ELECTORAL TRIBUNAL

 The Senate Electoral Tribunal hereby adopts and promulgates the following rules governing its proceedings as the sole judge of all contests relating to the election, returns and qualifications of Members of the Senate, pursuant to Article VI, Section 17, of the Constitution.

 RULE 3.
-Meetings, Quorum; Executive Committee.—(a) The Tribunal shall meet on such days and hours as it may designate or at the call of the Chairman or of a majority of its Members.
+Meetings, Quorum; Executive Committee; Actions on Matters in Between Regular Meetings.— (a) The Tribunal shall meet on such days and hours as it may designate or at the call of the Chairman or of a majority of the Members.
 The presence of a majority of the Members with at least one Justice shall be necessary to constitute a quorum.
 In the absence of the Chairman, the next senior Justice shall preside, and in the absence of both, the Justice present shall take the Chair.(b) In the absence of a quorum, provided there is at least one Justice in attendance, the Members present, who shall not be less than three (3), may constitute themselves as an Executive Committee to act on the agenda for the meeting concerned; provided, however, that its action thereon shall be subject to confirmation by the Tribunal at any subsequent meeting where a quorum is present.

-In between the regular meetings of the Tribunal, any three (3) of its Members, provided at least one (1) of them is a Justice-Member, may sit as the Executive Committee to act on the following matters requiring immediate action by the Tribunal:
+(c) In between the regular meetings of the Tribunal, any three (3) of its Members, provided there is at least one (1) Justice-Member and one Senator-Member, may sit as the Executive Committee to act on the following matters requiring immediate action by the Tribunal:

 1. Any pleading, such as a motion,